 Databases are searchable collections of citations to articles.
-They may not contain the full text of the article, but they often contain abstracts.
+Sometimes they contain the full text of the article, and sometimes they contain abstracts.
 Read the abstract to decide whether the article is relevant to you.
 Other things to look at when evaluating search results are the journal title, the language, and the year.

 Congratulations, you've found a relevant article!
 How can you save the citation for later?
 How can you get the full text?